sn3ek/NHCalendarActivity/README.md

 }
 ```

-Then, initalize the UIActivityViewController using both NHCalendarEvent and NHCalendarActivity:
+Then, initialize the UIActivityViewController using both NHCalendarEvent and NHCalendarActivity:

 ```objective-c
 - (IBAction)openBtnTouched:(id)sender